-In postsecondary education, it is the responsibility of the student to identify him/herself to Support Services should he/she need any kind of accommodation.
-Students generally will not receive accommodations until their documentation of disability is on file in Support Services.
+In postsecondary education, it is the responsibility of the student to identify Support Services should he/she/they need any kind of accommodation.
+Documentation is helpful in identifying barriers experienced by the student.

 - provider credentials